ddnexus/pagy/docs/toolbox/methods.md

 - `aria_label: 'My Label'`:
   - Override the default `pagy.aria_label.nav` string of the `aria-label` attribute.
 (Use an already pluralized string).

-!!!danger Don't rely on ARIA defaults when using multiple navigation elements!
+!!!danger Don't rely on ARIA default with multiple nav elements!

-The `nav` elements are `landmark roles` and should be distinctly labeled.
+The `nav` elements are `landmark  roles`, and should be distinctly labeled.

-!!!success Override the defaults for multiple navigation elements with distinct `aria_label`s!
+!!!success Override the default `:aria_label`s for multiple navs with distinct values!

 ```erb
 <%# Explicitly set the aria_label %>